 “Regretfully.”

 “Robin, if you want to attract discerning people out of season, they do not want to sit on a beach for fourteen days but want to appreciate Spain as a country.
-You should arrange some excursions such as language lessons, escorted cooking classes, or tapas tours.
+You should arrange some excursions; such as language lessons, escorted cooking classes, or tapas tours.
 Become an expert in Spanish music, not just this English pop nonsense.
 Make some maps for hikers, enter a hotel float into San Isidro, and watch Semana Santa.
 Think about day trips to the Alhambra Palace in Granada.
 Offer a special package for Christmas and New Year.
 They can choose what excursions they want and pay for these as extras included in the price with flights and accommodation, so you know in advance how many people want to take advantage of these.
 This will completely change the profile of your hotel and gradually attract direct clients all year round.”

 I regarded Lola astounded at her suggestions.
 Why hadn’t we thought of this?